 Eat this special melon pan bread without feeling guilty because it's made out of edamame!
 If you ever visit Sendai, home of zunda, you can easily find this melon pan at Sendai Station along with other zunda-flavored treats.

 For all you milk tea lovers out there, this bread is for you.
-This milk tea infused melon pan has notes of the tea while still providing that crunchy, cookie-like top.
-Though it is uncommon, there are speciality stores that do sell it seasonally.
+This milk tea-infused melon pan has notes of the tea while still providing that crunchy, cookie-like top.
+Though it is uncommon, there are specialty stores that do sell it seasonally.

 Sweater weather only happens once a year, but in Japan, have it any day with pumpkin flavored melon pan.
-Pumpkin is used as an ingredient in many dishes in Japan so it is no surprise when it comes to melon pan.
+Kabocha pumpkin is used as an ingredient in many dishes in Japan so it is no surprise when it comes to melon pan.

 Discover another side of Japan and step towards traditional Japanese tea with hojicha melon pan.
 The rich, earthy aroma of roasted green tea will be sure to capture your heart as you dig in.

-You can’t finish your melon pan journey without checking out melon-flavored melon pan.
-This piece of bread truly lives up to its name not only in shape, but also flavor.
+You can’t finish your melon pan journey without checking out the melon-flavored melon pan.
+This piece of bread truly lives up to its name not only in shape but also flavor.
 Biting into one of these is almost like biting into a real melon!

-If you are missing that original glazed donut while traveling in Japan, you can get the melon pan version!
+If you are ever missing glazed donuts while traveling in Japan, you can get the melon pan version!
 This beautiful piece of bread has a sugary glazed coating instead of your typical cookie crust.
 Every bite you take will still have the perfect balance of sugar and soft crumbly bread.

-Now you know all about Japanese melon pan, a classic breakfast and quick snack in Japan, perfect to satisfy a sweet tooth!
+Now you know all about Japanese melon pan, a classic breakfast treat and quick snack in Japan that's perfect for satisfying a sweet tooth!
 With a huge range of melon bread flavors to try, you'll never get bored eating this fluffy-on-the-inside, crunchy-on-the-outside treat.